vrcamillo/Sparkles/README.md

 # Sparkles!
-A particle system library written in C++ and OpenGL.
+A particle system demo written in C++ and OpenGL.

 ## API